The Laws of the Realm of Durholme

 - The Ruler, and/or the Captain of the Guard, may determine a certain act was a crime without it needing to be one of the above described.
 This decision may be challenged by a majority vote by the Council.

-War – A declaration of war may be made by the Ruler of Durholme.
-In this situation, the Captain-General of the Royal Army and the Admiral of the Fleet should issue mobilisation orders to their respective forces and draw up military plans for Durholme to undertake.
+War – War – A declaration of war may be made by the Ruler of Durholme.
+In this situation, the Warmaster should issue mobilisation orders to their respective forces and draw up military plans for Durholme to undertake.
 These should be countersigned by the Ruler of Durholme.
+The Warmaster may delegate command of the fleet to an individual they elect and is approved by the Ruler of Durholme; this delegation may be challenged by a majority vote by the Council.

-Religion – The Realm of Durholme recognises the following religions: Those of the Seal, Sword, and Bone Pantheons, the Balance, the Six Elemental Faiths, Druidism, and Elemental Shamanism.
+Religion – The Realm of Durholme recognises the following religions: Those of the Seal, Sword (with the exception of Vivamort), and Bone Pantheons (with the exception of the Dominion of Vortex), the Balance, the Six Elemental Faiths, Druidism.
 People will have their rights to worship and follow these religions respected, though they must still follow the laws of the Realm, regardless of strictures or beliefs.
+Other religions can be practised as long as they follow and obey the laws of the realm and are not specifically listed as an illegal faith.

 Sentencing